Hilario Candela: Miami Marine Stadium

-Hilario Candela designed his most well-known structure, the Miami Marine Stadium, at the age of 28.
+Candela designed his most well-known structure, the Miami Marine Stadium, at the age of 28.
 Then known as the Commodore Ralph Middleton Monroe Marine Stadium, the building served as a stadium for speedboat racing, a concert venue, and, on occasion, a venue for Easter services.
 The building had fallen into disrepair by the early 90s.
 Following the devastation of Hurricane Andrew in 1992, the structure was condemned and closed to the public, though FEMA reports later showed it had not sustained any significant damage from the storm.
 It has since remained mostly abandoned, becoming a haven for Graffiti writers and skateboarders.

-Candela later led efforts to preserve the building alongside the "Friends of the Marine Stadium," which he Co-founded in 2008.
+Candela later led efforts to preserve the building alongside the "Friends of the Marine Stadium," which he co-founded in 2008.
 Through their efforts, the stadium became designated as an historic site by the City of Miami Historic and Environmental Preservation Board in October 2008.
 It has also been named one of America's 11 Most Endangered Historic Places by the National Trust for Historic Preservation.
-Just before his death, Candela worked closely with his former employee Richard Heisenbottle on a $45 million restoration project intended to revitalize the beloved stadium.
-He was unable to see this project break ground as they were expecting to go out for construction bids when he died in January 2022.

 Personal life

 Candela was born on June 4, 1934, in Havana, Cuba, to Hilario R. Candela and Carmen Roig Candela.
 After studying architecture at Georgia Tech, he returned to Havana in 1958 but quickly fled to the United States in 1960 following the Cuban Revolution and Fidel Castro's rise to power.
 Two years later, Hilario met Eva Hernandez at a New Year's Eve party at the top of the Everglades Hotel.
 The two began to date shortly thereafter and were married in August 1963.
-The pair remained married for 58 years until his death in 2022.
-Together the couple had four children (Cecilia, Maurice, Mark, and Hilary) who provided them with fifteen grandchildren.
+Together, the couple had four children (Cecilia, Maurice, Mark, and Hilary) who provided them with fifteen grandchildren.

-Candela died from complications of COVID-19 on January 18, 2022, at the age of 87.
+Candela died from complications of COVID-19 in January 2022, at the age of 87.